 What are we afraid of?
 Change.
 We like the warm fluffiness of comfort.
-Time for the ejector seat!
+However, it’s time for the ejector seat!
 We’re returning to work.
 We’ve been out for a while.
 Things will have changed.
 Acknowledging that fact is the first step forward.
-Awareness is our secret weapon.
+This awareness is our secret weapon.
 What’s next?
 Let’s find our inner coach and look at our attitude, our transferable skills, and our fears.

 Attitude, where we’re always in the driving seat

 I’m a strong believer in the power of attitude.
 And that we choose our attitude to each situation.
 Therefore, we can choose our attitude when returning to work!
 So, let’s do a quick exercise.
 It’s a bit like Seligman’s beautiful day exercise.
 Let’s take a moment and reflect on a time when we felt good at work.
 When things were going well for us.

 What was going on?
 Where were you working?
 What were you doing?
 Who were you working with?
 How were you engaging with your work?
 Were you engaging with others?
 How?
 Let’s build that picture.
 Now, let’s map out the important elements for you in the workplace.
 These could be meaningful work, supportive colleagues, autonomy, reasonable working hours, and so on.
 They are individual to you.

 Our skills are transferable.
 Yes, it’s important to reskill regularly.
 But we can also re-frame existing skills.
 Let’s give it a try.
 Stay in that good place in your mind.
 Where you’re feeling positive about returning to work.
 Now it’s time to reflect on your time out of the workplace.
 It’s time to build a story bank.
 What good stories do you have?
 What do they say about you?